 Federal law limits contributions to tax-deferred savings accounts like TSP.
-For 2016,the regular contribution limit is $18,000.
+For 2018,the regular contribution limit is $18,500.
 This limit is for taxable income, including base pay, incentive pay, special pay, and bonus pay.
 This limit is called the elective deferral limit.

 There are special rules for non-taxable income, such as income earned while in a tax-exempt combat zone.
-For 2016, you can have contribution total of $53,000 if everything in excess of the elective deferral limit comes from taxable income.
+For 2018, you can have contribution total of $54,000 if everything in excess of the elective deferral limit comes from taxable income.
 This limit is called the annual addition limit or I.R.C.
 Section 415(c) limit.
 For 2021, you can have a total contribution total of $58,000.
 There are some tricky bits of the tax code as it applies to contributions that exceed the elective deferral limit and enter into the annual addition limit area – be sure to get good advice when making these contributions, or read my friend Doug’s explanations here: Maximizing Your Thrift Savings Plan Contributions In A Combat Zone.

 If you are aged 50 years or older, or will turn 50 during the 2018 calendar year, you can also make additional “catch-up” contributions of $6,000.
 This additional $6,000 is on top of both the elective deferral limit and the annual additional limit.
 This is called the “catch-up contribution limit.”

 How Much Should I Contribute?